A megachurch was one of France's first covid clusters. One year on, 600 members sang and mourned in an indoor service.

 Peterschmitt said that religious communities — his own, but also megachurches in South Korea and the United States — were unfairly singled out as spreaders of the virus.

-Religious discrimination linked to the pandemic has been a concern for rights activists.
+Religious discrimination tied to the pandemic has been a concern for rights activists.
 In some countries, authoritarian regimes have used the coronavirus as a pretext to put communities under increased surveillance.
 In others, rumors targeting minorities have sparked violent attacks.

 In France, the government banned regular church services during the two national lockdowns last year.
 When it lifted the second lockdown in late November, the government initially imposed a maximum number of 30 participants.
 But religious organizations challenged that limit — raising uncomfortable questions about discrimination in a nation that considers itself to be secular.
-The country’s highest court deemed the limit to be disproportionate to the risk and ordered a review.
+The country’s high court deemed the limit to be disproportionate to the risk and ordered a review.

 Now, France is in a less restrictive period.
-But whereas a nonreligious indoor concert with 600 people could still land organizers in prison, a concert during a worship service of the same size remains legal.
+But where a nonreligious indoor concert with 600 people could still land organizers in prison, a concert during a worship service of the same size remains legal.

 Concerns over new variants